philipturner/swift-xtb/README.md

   - Use the DM21mu variant, based on peer reviews of the limitations of DM21.
 - [Dynamic precision for eigensolvers](https://pubs.acs.org/doi/10.1021/acs.jctc.2c00983) (2023)
   - Allows DFT to run on consumer hardware with few FP64 units.
   - Remove the LOBPCG; a 12th-order multigrid already solves the eigenproblem
+  - Attempt to reach convergence without subspace diagonalization
 - No pseudopotentials
   - Find an alternative method to increase the grid resolution in atom cores.
   - Most structures in MNT are carbon and hydrogen.
 The increase in electron count is often less than 2x.